 BMW Group Plant Dingolfing.

-At present, a total of approx. 18,000 people work at the BMW Group’s site in Dingolfing; over 850 young people are trained in 15 different professions.
-These numbers make BMW Group Plant Dingolfing not only the biggest employer in the region, but also one of Germany’s largest industrial production sites.
-A sophisticated commuter bus system is in place to bring employees from all over Lower Bavaria to their workplace in Dingolfing and back home.
-The plant has about 13,000 bus commuters; the more than 270 buses in service cover a total distance of around 43,000 kilometers every day.
+Around 17,000 people currently work at the site and 850 apprentices are being trained in 15 occupations.
+This makes the BMW Group site in Dingolfing not only by far the region's biggest employer, but also one of the country's largest industrial production sites and vocational training facilities.
+A sophisticated commuter bus system brings employees from all over Lower Bavaria to their workplace in Dingolfing and back home again – with more than 250 buses on the roads every day, clocking up a total of over 40,000 km.

 In addition to cars, vehicle components such as pressed parts and chassis and drive systems are also produced in Dingolfing.
 Component plant 02.20 is also home to the company-wide Competence Centre for E-Drive Production, which supplies the BMW Group’s vehicle plants worldwide with electric motors and high-voltage batteries for production of plug-in hybrids and pure electric models.

 The car bodies for all Rolls-Royce models are also built at the site.
 The so-called Dynamics Centre, a large storage and transshipment facility at the heart of the BMW Group’s central aftersales logistics, provides the global BMW and MINI retail organisation with original parts and equipment.